 Discover future-ready solutions for renewable energy storage and advanced battery technology at ees Europe!
-Europe’s largest and most visited exhibition for batteries and energy storage systems is the industry hotspot for suppliers, manufacturers, distributors, and users of stationary electrical energy storage solutions as well as battery systems.
+Europe’s largest, most international and most visited exhibition for batteries and energy storage systems is the industry hotspot for suppliers, manufacturers, distributors, and users of stationary electrical energy storage solutions as well as battery systems.
 In 2018, more than 450 suppliers of products for energy storage technology and systems will be present at ees Europe and the parallel exhibitions of The smarter E Europe taking place in Munich.
 The exhibition will be accompanied by a two-day energy storage conference where leading experts delve into current questions of this industry.

 ees (electrical energy storage) Europe is one of four exhibitions taking place under the umbrella brand of The smarter E Europe, the other three being Intersolar Europe, EM-Power Europe, and Power2Drive Europe.
-Each has its own focus within the energy world.
+Each has its own focus within the new energy world.
 The focal points of ees Europe are battery and energy storage technologies and systems, energy storage system components and equipment, as well as battery production technologies and machine and plant construction.
 Furthermore, grid infrastructure and solutions for the integration of renewable energy are areas of interest at the ees Europe exhibition and conference.

 One important topic – both at the ees Europe conference and exhibition – is battery production technology.
 The demand for lithium-ion battery suppliers continues to increase, in a large part due to the boom in e-mobility.
-Major automotive companies are in the process of setting up their own battery production facilities, thus making an important contribution to the energy transition.
+Major automotive companies are in the process of setting up their own battery production facilities, thus making their contribution to the energy transition.
 This calls for advanced manufacturing and assembly technologies for batteries, focusing on higher speed and high output rates while keeping the energy demand low.
 With a separate exhibition area and a 3-day presentation program in the Battery Production Forum in hall C1 with talks by experts in the field, ees Europe offers key players of the industry an opportunity to present their cutting-edge battery production technology.
 This includes the chance for participants to join a special shared booth organized by ees Europe.

 The sales of electrical energy storage systems in Germany have been rising for some time now and are expected to continue to increase in coming years.
 One of the reasons for this are the reduced prices for solar storage systems and, particularly, lithium-ion cells.
 This can partly be attributed to the car manufacturers that have become new players on the storage battery market and will be producing batteries in their own large-scale production facilities.
-Furthermore, a subsidy program by KfW supports the purchase of these systems.
+Furthermore, a subsidy program by KfW supports the purchase of solar-plus-storage systems.
 The third reason is a change in supply structure.
 The increasing quantity of renewable energy necessitates an intelligent infrastructure with storage capacities.
 Different renewable energy installations can thus be connected and temporal fluctuations in supply can be offset.